annemho/cryptography/README.md

 students to the fundamentals of cryptography and cryptanalysis, primarily focusing on data encryption and decryption.

-I taught this course during the Fall 2016 semester.
-Note: This was the semester Hurricane Matthew came through, so everything got shifted back, but all the original topics were still covered (albeit some in less detail).
+I taught this course during the Fall 2016 semester and am teaching it again during Fall 2017.
+Note: Fall 2016 was the semester Hurricane Matthew came through, so everything got shifted back, but all the original topics were still covered (albeit some in less detail).
+New material will be added throughout the Fall 2017 semester.

 Files (mostly .tex files and necessary files to compile as well as .sagews code)